Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. If an election will be contested with candidates endorsed by the Association and a relevant Election Campaign Committee does not exist, the Committee must—

-   1. decide whether to set up an Election Campaign Committee (to oversee and if necessary organise the election campaign) and the Committee has the power to create Election Campaign Committee for this purpose; or
+   a) decide whether to set up an Election Campaign Committee (to oversee and if necessary organise the election campaign) and the Committee has the power to create Election Campaign Committee for this purpose; or

    2. act as the Election Campaign Committee itself.